redengin/Pinetime/docs/development.md

 Where can you make a difference?
 ================================================================================
-* General developers - need to understand how to make something
+* General developers - need to understand how their design impacts power usage
 * Embedded developers - need to understand the low-level details

 General Development